jeddak/rpg-entity-generator/README.md

                 name: \% [Names|{template/sex}|1d4391] \%
     -   A dice roll spec can be combined with an arithmetic expression and/or another value in the template
     -   Some combinations are not supported.
-    -   able lookups cannot be nested
+        -   For instance, table lookups cannot be nested.
-        -   as a workaround, you can capture an intermediate value in a template node, and then refer to that template node in another node definition&#x2026;
+            -   However, as a workaround, you can capture an intermediate value in a template node, and then refer to that template node in another node definition&#x2026;
                 -   Here's a simple example of using an intermediate value for a table lookup:

                         submarine_color: \% [Colors|1D12] \%
                         submarine_size: \%  [Size|{template/submarine_color}|1D6] \%
-            -
+        -   Dice roll specifications cannot be nested, either.
     -   Another interesting thing you can do is to use literal yaml in your lookup tables (see the Medieval Weapons lookup table definition for an example of this technique)